pandabox-dev/SODA/readme.md

 # SODA_code
 SODA is a novel generic online detection framework for smart contracts on blockchains that support Ethereum virtual machine (EVM).
-We released the 8 detection apps here and we will release the source code of the framework soon.
+We released the 8 detection apps and the source code of the framework here.

 We developed the framework SODA based on go-ethereum v1.9.0 (https://github.com/ethereum/go-ethereum/tree/v1.9.0) in Ubuntu 16.06.